If you are looking for some travel inspiration, here are 24 states to visit in 2024!

 I’ve only been to Philadelphia (and Hershey on a field trip in seventh grade).
 But with hamlets like Jim Thorpe and Strasburg, Pennsylvania knows how to sketch quaint and modern.

-And I just want to say, I love how historic this state is.
-If you’re planning an East Coast road trip exploring early America, you need to add Philadelphia to your bucket list!
+I just want to say that I love how historic this state is.
+If you’re planning an East Coast road trip to explore early America, you need to add Philadelphia to your bucket list!

 If I could spend an entire month exploring all the best small towns in Washington, I would.

-From Forks to Walla Walla to Leavenworth, there are so many places in Washington that are undeniably gorgeous (especially in the spring and summertime).
+From Forks to Walla Walla to Leavenworth, many places in Washington are undeniably gorgeous (especially in the spring and summertime).

-I feel like Washington is still a hidden gem for the most part.
-I always thought the state was all about Seattle (shame on me) until I started researching for my trip there (p.s.
-I do all my trip planning via Reddit and Pinterest).
+And Washington is still a hidden gem for the most part.
+I always thought the state was all about Seattle (shame on me) until I started researching for my trip there (my friend moved to east Washington last year, and I really want to catch up with her).

 There isn’t a state I love more than New York.
-Like a lot of people (I’m such a cliche), New York is my absolute favorite state in the United States.
+Like many people (I’m such a cliche), New York is my absolute favorite state in the United States.

-It’s one of the best states to visit for solo travelers and couples and families – there’s something here for everybody.
-My mum was an NYC local for a long time so I got a chance to really explore Manhattan growing up.
+It’s one of the best states for solo travelers and couples and families – there’s something here for everybody.
+My mum was an NYC local for a bit, so I got a chance to explore Manhattan a little while growing up.

-But it wasn’t until last year that I started exploring some of the pretty places in central and upstate New York.
-Towns like Sleepy Hollow and Geneva caught my heart.
+But it wasn’t until last year that I left the NYC bubble.
+Sleepy Hollow caught my heart.
+And many more beautiful places exist in central and upstate New York.

-After stopping by Nebraska in spring, I’m heading further north to South Dakota (hopefully. fingers crossed).
+In 2023, I’m hoping to head further north to South Dakota (hopefully. fingers crossed).

 Between the Badlands and Mount Rushmore, I need no more convincing that South Dakota is one of the top states to visit in the USA.